dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 Invoke-Plaster -TemplatePath $defaultTemplate.TemplatePath -DestinationPath $plasterDest\MyFirstPlasterModule  -Verbose
 ```

-Walking through the wizard.
-Prompted for module name, version, if you want to include pester tests (you know you should) and if you want a code folder created.
+Running the Invoke-Plaster cmdlet starts a wizard.
+By default your prompted for module name, version, if you want to include pester tests (__you know you should__) and if you want a to include a VSCode folder.
 ![_config.yml]({{ site.baseurl }}/images/plaster/plasterFirstModule.png)

-Here's what that ended up looking like.
+Here is the structure that Plaster create based on our answers.
 ![_config.yml]({{ site.baseurl }}/images/plaster/MyFirstModule.psm1.png)

-Since we chose to include pester tests, this folder and structure was created by plaster.
+Since we chose to include pester tests, this test folder and and test.ps1 file were also created.
 ![_config.yml]({{ site.baseurl }}/images/plaster/MyFirstModule.Test.Ps1.png)

 # Creating our own Plaster template
-Ok thats not too bad, but this isn't exactly what i use.
-How can we change this behavior?
+Ok thats not too bad, but this isn't exactly what I use.
+How can we change customize it to get what we want?
 Lets take a look at ```New-PlasterManifest```
 ![_config.yml]({{ site.baseurl }}/images/plaster/New-PlasterSyntax.png)

+## Examining a manifest and its schema
+Essentially a manifest can be broken into 3 parts.

+1. Metadata - This is information about the plaster template itself
+2. Parameters - These will be presented as prompts to your users
+3. Content - What is actually going to be created using those parameters

+### Metadata
+Metadata is information about the Plaster template itself.
+We can create this section of the manifest by using the ```New-PlasterManifest``` cmdlet.
 So lets go ahead and create our first manifest.
 One important thing to note is the path name __must__ end in either ```PlasterManifest.xml```
 ```powershell
 $manifestProperties = @{